-1. With the Kinetic site open in the Files panel, open the Directory menu and choose the Kinetic site in the menu.
+1. With Kinetic Site open in the Files panel, double-click the Kinetic Site name in the Directory menu.

 This opens the Site Setup dialog box for the selected site.
 You do not need to go through the Manage Sites dialog box to edit the settings for the active site.